Comparing NeoGames (NGMS) & Its Rivals

-NeoGames (NASDAQ:NGMS – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it compare to its competitors?
-We will compare NeoGames to similar companies based on the strength of its dividends, analyst recommendations, valuation, institutional ownership, earnings, risk and profitability.
+NeoGames (NASDAQ:NGMS – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it compare to its peers?
+We will compare NeoGames to similar businesses based on the strength of its earnings, valuation, institutional ownership, analyst recommendations, dividends, profitability and risk.

 Analyst Ratings

-This is a summary of current ratings for NeoGames and its competitors, as provided by MarketBeat.
+This is a breakdown of recent recommendations for NeoGames and its peers, as reported by MarketBeat.com.

 |Sell Ratings